 Technology helps nonprofits raise money, be more productive, measure program effectiveness, and communicate.
 Plan IT is an action-learning program that empowers nonprofit organizations to make technology a greater ally in achieving their missions.

 Many technology tools and resources are affordable and easy to use – and better yet, many of these platforms offer special discounts for nonprofits!
 However, it can be difficult to make good technology decisions when there are so many options out there.
 Join the 100+ organizations that have capitalized on the Plan IT program to help them make better use of technology.

-The training offered in the cohort meetings and the consulting provided by your two consultants are valued at $19,500.
+The personalized training offered by TechOE program staff and the consulting provided by your two consultants are valued at $19,500.
 However, Plan IT is very affordable because of the support we receive from companies and individuals to cover much of the cost!
 Additionally, our skilled service corps members volunteer their time to serve as your Plan IT consultants.

 “Plan IT is an excellent program which demystifies technological challenges facing nonprofits and turns them into opportunities tailored to each participating organization.” - Seattle Youth Symphony Orchestra

 Your team of approximately three staff members will meet three times throughout the project with the TechOE program manager to evaluate progress.
 You will meet more frequently (at a mutually convenient times) during the multi-month Plan IT project with your volunteer consultants.
 Your consultants have a broad knowledge of technology and are supported by the expertise of 501 Commons staff.